 You are free to use the source code in your own applications as you see fit.
-Note: If you're reading the PDF version of this book, you can also click the little gray rectangle before the code listings to download that source file directly.
+Note: If you're reading the ebook, you can also click the little gray rectangle before the code listings to download that source file directly.